The Criminal Investigation Division, known as CID, is divided into two sections: General Investigations and the Special Enforcement Team.

-The Criminal Investigation Division, commonly known as CID, provides investigative services of all serious crimes to include property crimes such as burglaries or major thefts, violent crimes such as homicides, sexual battery cases, child abuse, and robberies, and financial crimes, as well as support for the investigation of less serious crimes upon request or as needed.
+Typically, a preliminary investigation is completed by a Patrol Officer who writes an offense report.
+If an arrest is not made or the case is unable to be solved by the Patrol Officer, or the case requires specialized or in-depth investigative services, the case is forwarded to CID.
+The General Investigations Section provides investigative services of all serious crimes to include burglaries and major thefts, homicides, sexual battery cases, child abuse, robberies, and financial crimes, as well as support for the investigation of less serious crimes upon request or as needed.

-Investigators have the responsibility to search out the full facts of a situation, organize the facts into a logical summary of investigative data, and present this data to the State Attorney’s Office for criminal prosecution
+Investigators have the responsibility to search out the full facts of a situation, organize the facts into a logical summary of investigative data, and present this data to the State Attorney’s Office for criminal prosecution.